shane-mason/essentialdb/docs/performance.rst

 * **delete_one** - Delete one document by slug
 * **delete_many** - Delete all documents where status == none

+These tests were run on an Amazon AWS t2.medium instance.

 The Results
 ------------